eRST: A Signaled Graph Theory of Discourse Relations and Organization: Formalism

 Like PDTB, \theory{} anchors relations to markers in a text called `signals' \cite{liu-2019-beyond}: This allows one not only to know which relation is indicated by which signal(s), but also to pinpoint exactly which words/phrases/constructions in the text contribute to the signalling of the relation.
 However, we assume a broader perspective on signalling than PDTB, encompassing much more than DMs and similar expressions.
 Following the taxonomy proposed by RST-SC \cite{RST-SC-annotation-manual}, we divide non-DM signals into seven types, corresponding to: \emph{graphical}, \emph{lexical}, \emph{morphological}, \emph{numerical}, \emph{reference}, \emph{semantic}, and \emph{syntactic} features.

 These types are divided into further subtypes, shown with examples in Table \labelcref{tab:sig-types}.
 For example, the \emph{reference} type indicates that cohesion is signaled by anaphoric reference to an entity, with four subtypes: \emph{personal} (anchored to a personal pronoun and its antecedent), \emph{demonstrative} (an anaphoric NP headed or determined by a demonstrative), \emph{comparative} (a comparative or relative expression, e.g.~`(an)other' anaphora), and \emph{propositional} reference (e.g.~NPs referring back to a verbal phrase).
 Some signal types are anchored to a lexical indicative expression such as a word (e.g.~`nice' signaling an \textsc{evaluation}), phrase, or other alternate expression, with the latter corresponding to PDTB's inventory of AltLex signals.
 Other signals may be anchored to tokens which are only signals in very specific contexts, such as negations accompanying an adversative relation with the same predicate in positive and negative environments, which can be crucial to interpreting contrasts (cf.~\citealt{webber:2013}).
-Others still refer to paired tokens, such as brackets or quotation marks, while some are not anchored to any tokens, such as graphical layout (a heading identified by its font, size, and separate appearance), or placement in a sequence of indented blocks or bullet points.
+Others still refer to paired tokens, such as brackets or quotation marks, while some are not anchored to any tokens, such as graphical layout (a heading identified by its font, size, and separate appearance), or placement in a sequence of indented blocks or bullet points.\footnote{Following acceptance of this paper, we have also been discussing the possibility of incorporating implicit connectives, following PDTB definitions, as a type of signal not anchored to specific tokens, or even as a possible trigger for another type of secondary edges.
+We leave this idea for exploration in further work.}